Mohitjnj6/NetCoreTask/README.md

 package 1: com.netcore.commonUtilities have
 1.BaseClass: for choosing the browser, url etc., before running the script.
 2.FileUtils: utilities methods for accessing  properties file.
-3. listenerImplementation:  for listener Implementation.
-4. JavaUtils: utilities methods of java.
+3.JavaUtils: utilities methods of java.
-5. WebdriverUtils: utilities methods of webdriver.
+4.WebdriverUtils: utilities methods of webdriver.

 package 2: com.netcore.objectRepository 1.FlipkartHomePage : It is a POM class and containing all the webelements and their getters methods.